ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli.md

 ❯ Helm
 ```

-When prompted, provide the details to connect to the API Manager and the API Gateway.
+Use the names of the services when prompted for the hostnames of API Manager (`apimgr`) and API Gateway (`anm`).
 The credentials you provide will be used to create two Kubernetes secrets in the cluster in the namespace you select.
 A secret named `amplify-agents-keys` will hold the public and private key pair information entered during the installation, and a secret named `amplify-agents-credentials` will hold the API Manager and API Gateway authentication details.

 Next, select a namespace to install the agents into: